Our currently funded research projects include:

 - Experimental evolution of marine mixotrophs in response to climate change.
 If mixotrophs become more heterotrophic under warmer ocean temperatures, they could mediate a positive climate feedback loop (supported through 2022 by the National Science Foundation Bridging Ecology & Evolution program and through 2023 by the Simons Foundation).

 - Understanding the epigenetic mechanisms that modulate coral bioenergetics.
 We use a combination of empirical and modeling approaches to understand epigenetic-energetic linkages in this model system for acquired metabolism via metabolic mutualism (supported through 2024 by the National Science Foundation Rules of Life program).

 While a few general research themes are described below, one of the great privileges of mathematical ecology is that we are often able to work on a wide array of biological questions.
-Recently, researchers in the lab have worked on systems ranging from kelp microbiomes to animal behaviour to coastal community assembly.

 Acquired Photosynthesis in Marine Planktonic Communities

 Acquired photosynthesis, in which an organism becomes a primary producer by stealing organelles or partnering with an autotrophic endosymbiont, can effectively transform planktonic community members from predators to competitors.
 I first became interested in this phenomenon as an undergraduate while working with Paul Falkowski at Rutgers University.
 In collaboration with Matt Johnson and Mike Neubert at WHOI, I’m developing and testing general theory describing the acquisition of photosynthesis.
 Ask me about our latest manuscript, which uses this theory to understand light-dependence and bloom dynamics in coastal planktonic communities!